BrightspaceUI/actions/update-package-lock/README.md

 * While not required, it's highly recommended to [enable "Automatically delete head branches"](https://docs.github.com/en/github/administering-a-repository/configuring-pull-request-merges/managing-the-automatic-deletion-of-branches) before using auto-merge, to help cleanup branches after they are automatically merged.

 Like with [setting the `GITHUB_TOKEN` above](#setting-github-token), setting `AUTO_MERGE_TOKEN` to `secrets.GITHUB_TOKEN` will work, but will not trigger any "push" workflows you've setup to run after a merge to your default branch.
 If you _do_ need those triggered, you'll want to use `D2L_GITHUB_TOKEN`.

+### Auto-Merge Method

+When using `AUTO_MERGE_METHOD` you must make sure the repository allows the method of merge selected, otherwise enabling auto merge will fail.
+By default all new repositories allow `merge` as the merge method hence the default for `AUTO_MERGE_METHOD`.
+For the merge method `squash` the value of `COMMIT_MESSAGE` will always be used as the [squash merge message](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#merge-message-for-a-squash-merge) as we will fall into the `one commit` section of the selection process at auto-merge enablement time.